jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 REFACTOR: make it better
 ==========================

 I just created the same context 3 times.
-The ``self.assertRaises`` catches an :doc:`/exceptions/AttributeError` in each case.
+The ``self.assertRaises`` catches an :ref:`AttributeError` in each case.
 I only need to state it once and place all the lines that can raise the same error underneath it to remove the repetition

 .. code-block:: python